 I will say this really simply: if we keep doing the same things that we did yesterday, we will not get a different outcome from the one currently predicted.
-If we keep with business as usual on the environment, if we keep running projects the way we have been, and in a way that looks like it is leading to extinctions, we will not get a different result unless we choose to do something differently.
+If we keep with business as usual on the environment, if we keep running projects the way we have been, and that look like they are leading to extinctions, we will not get a different result unless we choose to do something differently.

-That is the basis on which we need somebody to be engaging with this, as a decision-maker.
+That is the basis on which we need somebody to be engaging with this, as a decisionmaker.
 There are a lot of people involved in this; there are a lot of decision-makers.
 With respect to the Canberra Airport Group, I am delighted that they have made the undertaking to pause the roadworks in a sensitive area.
-I would love them to reconsider how important this project is.
+I would love them to reconsider, again, how important this project is.
 Is it more important than the existence of dragons, full stop?